operasoftware/devopera/articles/_posts/2014-10-28-perfect-javascript-framework.md

 	define(['jquery'], function($) {
 		return {
 			'apiMethod': function() {
-				// ...
+				// …
 			}
 		}
 	});

 Notice that we have another dependency here — jQuery.
 It’s also important to mention that we have to return our module’s public API.
 Otherwise, the code which requires our module can’t access the defined functionalities.

-AngularJS goes a little bit further by giving us something called *factory*.
+AngularJS goes a little bit further by giving us something called _factory_.
 We register our dependencies there, and they are [magically](http://krasimirtsonev.com/blog/article/Dependency-injection-in-JavaScript#the-reflection-approach) available in our controllers.
 For example:

 	myModule.factory('greeter', function($window) {
 		return {